MiksuJak/ProgrammingDiary/README.md

 1. [What is it all about?](#intro)

 # What is it all about?
-Hello there! :wave: So nice of You to come around!
+Hello there!:wave: So nice of You to come around!
+This repository is primarly aimed, to serve as a **personal programming diary** (as it is named) and a **resume** for potential future employers.